 The global memory chip market has become concentrated due to the highly commoditized nature of these semiconductors.
 Despite the market consolidation, DRAM and NAND are subject to wide pricing swings as supply and demand ebbs and flows.
 This plays itself out in the business models of memory producers, where the large, fixed cost bases required to produce memory chips in volume can become very profitable during times of rising prices due to high demand and tight supply but also can result in periods of low profitability when more supply is brought online or demand drops.

-Western Digital Corporation's revenue growth over the last three years has been unimpressive, averaging 5.44% annually.
-Last year the quarterly revenue declined from $4.92 billion to $4.52 billion.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+Western Digital's revenue has been declining over the last three years, dropping by 9.07% on average per year.
+This quarter, its revenue declined from $3.74 billion in the same quarter last year to $2.75 billion.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-Western Digital Corporation reported an operating margin of 15.5% in Q4, down 1.3 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+Western Digital reported an operating margin of -16.1% in Q1, down 24.3 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Western Digital Corporation's free cash flow came in at -$97 million in Q4, down 112% year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+Western Digital's free cash flow came in at -$544 million in Q1, up 153% year on year.

-Over the last 5 years Western Digital Corporation has reported an average return on invested capital (ROIC) of just 6.07%.
-This suggests it may struggle to find compelling reinvestment opportunities within the business.
+Over the last five years, Western Digital has reported an average return on invested capital (ROIC) of just 0.81%.
+This suggests it struggled to find compelling reinvestment opportunities within the business.

 Is Now The Time?

-Western Digital Corporation's price to earnings ratio based on the next twelve months is 6.3x.
+Western Digital's price-to-earnings ratio based on the next 12 months is -25.5x.
 While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.